 Here is a list of the potential side effects one may experience:

-Before starting these medications, it is important to always read the Patient Information Leaflet provided to learn about the potential side effects.
+Before starting these medications, it is important to always read the patient information leaflet (PIL) provided to learn about the potential side effects.

 If the side effects worsen and you are unable to tolerate further, please seek medical advice immediately with your doctor or go to your nearest A&E.